OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_data_layers.md

 Both types of default data layers are of coarse-resolution and should be replaced with local, high-resolution data when possible.
 The priority should be to replace as much of the `_gl2014.csv` data as possible.

-**There are several steps to follow when working with data layers:**
+**There are several steps to follow when creating with your own data layers:**

 1. Modify or create data layer with proper formatting
 2. Save the layer in the `layers` folder